Skip to main content

 Figure \(\PageIndex{10}\): Models of malate dehydrogenase (MDH) and the open and closed forms of citrate synthase (CS).
 Omini, J., Wojciechowska, I., Skirycz, A. et al. Association of the malate dehydrogenase-citrate synthase metabolon is modulated by intermediates of the Krebs tricarboxylic acid cycle.
 Sci Rep 11, 18770 (2021). https://doi.org/10.1038/s41598-021-98314-z. http://creativecommons.org/licenses/by/4.0/.Creative Commons Attribution 4.0 International License.

 Panels (F) and (G) show simulated interactions between MDH (green) and CS in its open (white) form (panel F) and between MDH (green) and CS in its closed (wheat) format (panel G).
-The 65Arg and 67Arg residues that are involved in the MDH-CS interaction are highlighted in blue.
+The 65Arg and 67Arg residues involved in the MDH-CS interaction are highlighted in blue.
 Active site residues, His 274, His320 (blue), and Asp375 (red) were shown.

 Panel (H) Predicted acetyl-CoA binding sites in CS apoenzyme.
 The white surface model of the CS apoenzyme in the open format is shown.
 The 274His, 320His, 65Arg, and 67Arg residues are highlighted in blue.
 The orange mesh indicates the positions of acetyl-CoA at the predicted binding sites.
-White and orange stick models indicate the citrate and CoA in the reported crystal structure, respectively.
+White and orange stick models indicate the citrate and CoA in the reported crystal structure.

 malatecitratesynthasemetabolonFig1A.svg malatecitratesynthasemetabolonFig1Bsvg.svg malatecitratesynthasemetabolonFig1C.svg

 Figure \(\PageIndex{11}\): Effects of metabolites involved in the MDH and CS reactions on the affinity of the MDH-CS multi-enzyme complex.
-Omini et al, ibid.
+Omini et al. ibid.

 Curves represent the response (fraction bound) against CS concentration (M).
 The interaction was assessed in the MST buffer (control, green) or those with 10 mM of metabolites.
 Error bars represent the standard deviations of three measurements.
 Asterisks indicate the conditions that showed significant Kd differences with no Kd confidence overlap with the control.